glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 This past week, a major release and infrastructure change was made to the GlyTouCan system.
 Here is a brief rundown of features and then a more detailed explanation of how these changes will impact users.

 It has been a while since the last post.
-One reason is that the initial GlyTouCan project officially ended, while planning and expansion of the system was included into the new <a href="https://glycosmos.org">GlyCosmos Project</a>.
+One reason is that the initial GlyTouCan project officially ended, while planning and expansion of the system was included in the new <a href="https://glycosmos.org">GlyCosmos Project</a>.

 ## Main Features